cristinajiang/Sales-SQL/README.md

 # Sales-SQL
-Sales Performance and Product Line Profitability Analysis For an Automotive Company (This is a side project I did using a public dataset to explore key business questions and decisions using SQL)
+Sales Performance and Product Line Profitability Analysis For an Automotive Company (This is a side project I did using a public dataset to explore key business questions and decisions using SQL, which include a problem statement,analytics goal,key questions,SQL code, and summary of insights/recommednation)

 🧩 Problem Statement
 The sales team needs visibility into which product lines are most profitable and which sales representatives and customers contribute most to revenue.
 This will help with optimizing regional marketing, inventory planning, and sales strategy.